ejukebox/ejukebox-website/ejukebox-apps.markdown

 - Allow requests from currently selected playlist
 - Allow requests from the entire music library

 It's your choice, as you're in control.
 Then sit back, relax and keep your customers happy, let your customers request any song they like.
-You can then **move requests to the top of the queue**, **freeze requests**, **delete requests**, or **instantly play a request**.
+You can then **move requests to the top of the queue**, **freeze requests**, **delete requests** or **instantly play a request**.

 <p align="center"><a href="https://play.google.com/store/apps/details?id=au.com.ejukebox.ejukeboxcontrollerv2">
 <img style="vertical-align:middle;margin:5px 0px 0px 5px" width="200" src="blobs/GooglePlayStoreLogo.png"></a></p>